moogway82/JamSoftElectronULA/README.md

 - Multiple ROM support
 - ...whatever you can think of, the code's all here, knock yourself out!

+If you're looking for a more advanced ULA replacement with more upgrade options, I would highly recommend [budgie's ElectronULA project](https://github.com/EquasysIT/ElectronULA) which uses a Intel Max 10 FPGA and features SD-Card/MMFS, 2MHz/4MHz turbo modes, Mode 7 emulation, VGA output and more.

 # Building your own

 The current design is made of 2 PCBs: a main 'TOP' board with the FPGA and most components and a 'BOTTOM' socket adapter board with a few pull-ups on it.
 The two boards are sandwiched together using short header pins.
 I made it this way to keep the overall footprint as small as possible and make it look a bit more ULA-chip-like than a big daughter board would have.
 Although, I do admit that a larger board would've been easier to make and assemble... feel free to make your own version :)